Please see our FAQs below and click on the question.

 How often should my chimney be swept?

 It really depends on how much your appliance is used.
 Generally speaking for normal domestic use where your fire or stove is mainly used for supplementary or top up heat an odd evening and weekends over the winter period, then once a year is adequate.
-National Association of Chimney sweep guidelines state that Chimneys with solid fuel appliances (e.g. coal, smokeless coal, wood and peat) should be swept as follows:
+The Guild of Master Chimney Sweeps guidelines state that Chimneys with solid fuel appliances (e.g. coal, smokeless coal, wood and peat) should be swept as follows: